 Experience a fascinating glimpse into the history of the Dairy Cottage Precinct in Parramatta Park through monthly guided tours.
 Built in 1796, the cottage is one of Australia’s oldest colonial sites and in the early 1800s it was enlarged and converted into a dairy with a sunken milk-processing room.
 Tours of this historically significant site are held by the City of Parramatta’s Host & Guides and include interpretive, audio-visual and artefact displays.

-To book contact the Parramatta Heritage and Visitor Information Centre on 8839 3311 or find out more here.
+To book contact the Parramatta Heritage and Visitor Information Centre on 8839 3311 or visit the Dairy Cottage Precinct website.

 Uncover the heritage of the land